Poland Models – 2019

 I did get to Poland in 2020 and by that time I has started Patreon.
 You can find behind the scenes videos shot in Poland with the models last year if you look through the 200 or so posts on there.
 I’m also on YouTube now too so come and say hi!

 I will try to dig out a few more draft model trip write ups to share.
-To avoid missing them you may want to subscribe to the blog.
-You get the monthly free newsletter and the new YouTube all video search tool I created!
+To avoid missing them you may want to Follow the blog.

 More Polish Model Trips!